Flyers top Sens 5-3 for 5th straight victory

 Less than two minutes later, Manning made it 5-1 on a fortuitous bounce.
 Manning looked to shoot the puck down the boards and as Anderson went to play it, the puck took a weird bounce and went in the net.

-Zack Smith scored at the 12-minute mark of the period as he tapped in Hoffman's rebound.
-But the Flyers challenged the goal believing it was offside and upon review won the challenge.
+Zack Smith scored at the 12-minute mark as he tapped in Hoffman's rebound.
+But the Flyers challenged the play believing it was offside and upon review won the challenge.

+"That could have been a big turning point in the game," Flyers coach Dave Hakstol said.
+"The fact that it was turned around was a real important part of the game for us."

 The Flyers opened the scoring just 28 seconds into the game as Provorov took a pass from Giroux in the slot and beat Anderson with a quick wrist shot.